DenizCiger/Pugnators/README.md

 ## Static Part

-For the static part, we are researching, what makes a good fighting game.
+For the static part, we are researching, what makes a good Platform-Fighting-Game.
 Some, but not all of the points we will research will be:

  1. Gameplay Mechanics